Xait Blog

 While it might be tempting to use your own structure or boilerplate content, this can hurt your chances.
 When responding to an RFP, your proposal team must follow the client’s format to make it easy to review.

-What to do: Always begin by restating or paraphrasing the RFP question.
+What to do: Unless prohibited, begin by restating the RFP question.
 Organize your response based on the evaluation criteria, and arrange the content in the order the client expects.
-Use headings to make it clear and easy to understand.
+Use headings and subheadings to make it easy to navigate and understand.

 Ignoring RFP Requirements and Specifications

-Submitting a generic proposal that doesn’t directly address the RFP’s requirements or specifications can make it seem like you don’t fully understand the client’s needs, leading to lower scores.
+Submitting a generic proposal that doesn’t directly address the RFP’s requirements or specifications sends up a red flag; you don't fully understand the client’s needs.
+This leads to lower evaluation scores.

 What to do: Carefully reference the specifications in your response.
-Show how your solution meets each requirement, demonstrating attention to detail and your understanding of the client’s expectations.
+Show how your solution meets each requirement and solves the problem.
+This demonstrates your attention to detail and your in-depth understanding of the challenge.

 Lack of Detailed Evidence

-A strong proposal uses concrete examples and evidence to showcase your capabilities.
-Using only generic content makes your submission look weak, hurting your win rates.
+A strong proposal uses concrete examples and evidence to support your arguments and showcase your capabilities.
+Generic content lacks in evidence and context, and introduces doubt.

-What to do: Work with your subject matter experts and proposal team members to gather relevant facts, case studies, and experiences.
-Provide specific evidence of how you can deliver on your promises.
-Organize your response with headings like "Supporting Evidence" to guide evaluators.
+What to do: Work with your subject matter experts to gather relevant facts, case studies, and experiences.
+Use them to tell your story and support your claims.
+Showcase your proof with headlines like, "Supporting Evidence" to guide evaluators.

 Poor Use of Headings and Subheadings

-What to do: Use a clear outline and strategy.
-Add subheadings to guide readers through each section, making it easier for them to locate essential information.
-This will result in a final proposal that’s easy to understand and evaluate.
+What to do: Use a clear and logical outline.
+Add compelling headings and subheadings to guide readers through each section.
+This makes it easier to locate specific information makes your proposal easier to understand and evaluate.

 Focusing Too Much on Yourself, Not the Client

-Focusing too much on your company’s achievements without linking them to client benefits is a common mistake.
+Focusing too much on your company’s achievements without linking them to client's problem and the benefits you propose is common mistake.
 Potential clients are more interested in what you can do for them.

 What to do: Shift the focus to the client.
 Use ‘you’ and ‘we’ to create a direct, engaging tone.
-Explain how your solutions address their challenges and deliver results, making your response more client-centered.
+Explain how your solution addresses different evaluator challenges and delivers results.
+This makes your client more engaging and memorable.

 Responding to RFPs requires a clear structure, detailed evidence, and a client-first approach.
-By avoiding these common mistakes, you can create high-quality proposals that are easy to understand and boost your win rates.
+By avoiding these common mistakes, you can create high-quality proposals that increase your evaluation score and boost your win rate.
 Focus on clear proposal processes and deliver client-centered solutions to excel in the RFP response process.